 The Chesapeake Bay, one of the world’s most bountiful estuaries, has sustained life for thousands of years—and now its vibrant maritime culture and Virginia Beach’s saltwater fishing experiences star in a special episode of a new fishing show, Just Landed.
-Hosted by expert angler Jim Root, it features top ways to get outdoors and places to eat seafood in the destination, so Afar teamed up with Just Landed to share some of these travel tips.
+Hosted by expert angler Jim Root, it features top ways to get outdoors and places to eat seafood in the destination, and more, inspiring Afar to put together these travel tips for this seaside haven.

 With the world’s largest pleasure beach—38 miles of sun-soaked sand—Virginia Beach attracts the most travelers from Memorial Day to Labor Day.
 The lively oceanfront Boardwalk, complete with the iconic King Neptune statue, is straight out of a summer vacation dream.
 But as Root discovered, the city’s nearly half a million residents didn’t settle here by chance.
 The history of this place includes its proximity to Jamestown, Virginia’s first colony that European explorers settled after landing in the Chesapeake in 1607.